 The Faculty of Medicine will make every reasonable effort to ensure that any modified course of training will meet professional licensing requirements.
 However, licensing requirements and decisions are within the sole jurisdiction of the College of Physicians and Surgeons of British Columbia.
 We cannot guarantee that a modified course of training, which leads to the granting of an MD degree, will be accepted or recognized by this or any other licensing body.
 Similarly, access to the full range of postgraduate training may be limited for students with disabilities.
 For more information please contact the Access and Diversity office at 604-822-5844.

 UBC Students: Please enter your first and last name as it appears on your UBC transcript.
 If you would like the Admissions Office to access your UBC transcript electronically, check the applicable box.
-If you do not check this box you must submit an official paper UBC transcript.
+If you do not check this box you must submit an official hard-copy UBC transcript.

 MD/PhD Program: A supplemental application is required for this program.
 Please review the information posted on the MD/PhD website and complete the on-line application via the Faculty of Graduate Studies.